fetux/django-ems/README.rst

  * Project invoicing with hourly summaries

-For*NOTE*: backward compatibility package still named django-timepiece until we reales the published version
+For*NOTE*: backward compatibility package still named django-ems until we reales the published version

 Requirements
 ------------

-django-timepiece is compatible with Django 1.8 (on Python 2.7 and Python 3.5) and Django 1.9 (on Python 2.7 and Python 3.5).
+django-ems is compatible with Django 1.8 (on Python 2.7 and Python 3.5) and Django 1.9 (on Python 2.7 and Python 3.5).
 PostgreSQL is the only officially supported backend.
 For a full list of required libraries, see the `requirements/base.txt` from the project source on `GitHub`_.